 For all course work, either the first 90 semester hours or the last 30 semester hours of university work must be taken at UIC.
 In addition, at least one-half of the semester hours required in core public health major course work must be completed at UIC.
-Concurrent attendance at the University of Illinois at Chicago and another collegiate institution, or enrollment during the summer at another institution, when approved by the school, does not interrupt the UIC enrollment residence requirement for graduation.
+Concurrent attendance at the University of Illinois Chicago and another collegiate institution, or enrollment at another institution, when approved by the student's college, does not interrupt the UIC enrollment residence requirement for graduation.
 Credit earned through military service or non-UIC test-based credit such as but not limited to College Level Placement Examination Program (CLEP), Advanced Placement Program (AP), International Baccalaureate Program (IB), and State Seal of Biliteracy will not apply to the last 30 semester hours of enrollment residence.
-Under exceptional circumstances, the enrollment residence requirement may be waived by the Assistant Dean for Undergraduate Public Health upon petition of the student.